cse110-fa22-group26/cse110-fa22-group26/specs/adr/102022-databaseADR.md

 ### Firebase

-Store all recipes (user and community) in a Firebase instance.
+Store all user data (user and community) in a Firebase instance.
 Manage user authentication with built-in Firebase methods <!-- optional -->

 - Good, because it is a dependable framework developed by Google
 - Good, because it has authentication built in